awakecoding/FreeRDP-Manuals/User/FreeRDP-User-Manual.markdown

 ### Menu Animations

 Disabled by default, enable with +menu-anims.
-Just like window dragging, menu animations may cause a lot of graphical updates.
+Just like window dragging, menu animations may cause a lot of successive graphical updates.
+Disabling it is a good idea.

 ### Themes

-Enabled by default, disable with -themes
+Enabled by default, disable with -themes.
+Rich themes usually require operations with bitmaps, while a classic theme can often be drawn with simple and efficient operations using plain colors.
+Disabling themes is worth it if you can stand the look & feel.

 ### Wallpaper

-Enabled by default, disable with -wallpaper
+Enabled by default, disable with -wallpaper.
+The wallpaper may look pretty but it is a large image that compresses less efficiently than a plain color background.
+Disabling it reduce rendering time for the background, which is particularly noticeable at connection time and when minimizing windows.

 ## Drive Redirection